Older Method for Automatic Assignment and Fitting - The ν11

 Moving on to R(16) the fit is confirmed,

-Nearest button in the transitions window can
+and the Nearest button in the transitions window can

 be used to add and fit these lines, though the plot range